rixgithub/TriviaGame/README.md

 * If the player chooses the wrong answer, it tells the player they selected the wrong option and then displays the correct answer.
 It then waits a few seconds, then shows the next question.

-* On the final screen, we show the number of correct answers, incorrect answers, and an option to restart the game (without reloading the page).
+* On the final screen, we show the number of correct answers, incorrect answers, and an option to restart the game without reloading the page.